smatechnologies/ibm-i-agent-docs/docs/operator-replay/screens.md

 |                 |               |               | When the control string is not blank, this value is optional and the system assumes the length is equal to the last non-blank character. |
 |                 |               |               | However, if trailing blanks must be included, or if the whole control string must be a certain number of blanks, then the length specifies exactly how long the control string is and how many characters in the display format location specified must match.  |

-#### Functions
+#### Functions - common to both display formats A and B

 - **F3=Exit**: (Not shown, but supported.)
 Quits maintenance function without completing any data changes and return to the menu.
-- **F4=Prompt**: View the list of values for certain fields and allow one value from the list to be selected and inserted into the prompted field.
-    - **String to send**: <**F4**> shows a list of cursor control commands that may be inserted.
-    - **Function to send**: <**F4**> shows a list of valid function keys that may be specified.
-    - **Rule**: <**F4**> shows a list of valid Rules.
-- **F6=Variable**: Shows the list of the Token/Variable data fields that are registered for use with Operator Replay (refer to [Tokens/Variables Management](../operator-replay/screens.md#tokensvariables-management)).
+- **F6=OldVar**: Shows the list of the Token/Variable data fields that are registered for use with Operator Replay (refer to [Tokens/Variables Management](../operator-replay/screens.md#tokensvariables-management)).
 When variables are inserted into supported fields, the Operator Replay function substitutes the currently registered value in place of the token at the time the script is executed.
-- **F7=DSPLBLWU**: Display Label Where Used.
-If a Step label value has been assigned to this step, a script analysis utility will search for all Scripts that reference this label value in a branch operation and then show a list of the Scripts that use this label value.
-- **F8=Cmd prompt**: When the cursor is positioned in the String to send field, press <**F8**> to branch into IBM i command prompting.
-The selected command and any parameter values prepared during this branch will be returned to the string to send field (unless the prompting is exited using <**F3**> or <**F12**>.)
-  - **Hint**: It helps to type in a command name first before pressing <**F8**>, since the access to command entry using this function key is intentionally restricted.
-- **F9=DynVar**: Shows a list of Dynamic Variables, when the cursor is in a supported field (refer to table of fields, above).
+- **F8=DynVar**: Shows a list of Dynamic Variables, when the cursor is in a supported field (refer to table of fields, above).
 When a Dynamic Variable is selected from the pop-up window, a formatted token is inserted at the current cursor location.
 The Dynamic Variable token will be replaced with its value at run time.
 Captured Data Response Rules (linked to the same step, or to prior steps) can be used to set Dynamic Variable values just before they are used.
-- **F10=Capt Defn**: After the Step Sequence (number) field has been specified, it is possible to press <**F10**> to branch into the Work with Screen Capture Definitions screen.
-(Refer to [OR Script Operations](../operator-replay/operations.md) for an outline of how to use this function key.
-Also refer to the [Work with Screen Capture Definitions](#work-with-screen-capture-definitions) below for more information about Screen Capture definitions.)
-Remember to press <**Enter**> after returning from this branch in order to complete the creation or change of the Operator Replay Step detail record.
+Full instructions for multi-instance Dynamic Variable configuration prompting is found at [Prompt Dynamic Variable list](/dynamic-variables/maintaining.md#f8dynvar-prompt-dynamic-variable-list).
 - **F12=Cancel**: (Not shown, but supported.)
 Quits the maintenance function without completing any data changes and returns to the list of step records.
+- **F13=More+**: Fields that are supported by an alternate, larger data entry display format are marked with a plus sign (+) at the end of the field.
+When there is more data stored in this field than can be shown in the display formats A or B, these fields will appear in cyan color and will be protected from input.
+In this case, put the cursor over the protected field and then press **F13** to branch to the alternate data entry display.

+#### Functions - unique to display format A
+- **F4=Cmd prompt**: When the cursor is positioned in the String to send field, press **F4** to branch into IBM i command prompting.
+The selected command and any parameter values prepared during this branch will be returned to the string to send field (unless the prompting is exited using **F3** or **F12**.)
+  - **Hint**: It helps to type in a command name first before pressing **F4**, since the access to command entry using this function key is intentionally restricted.
+- **F7=DSPLBLWU**: Display Label Where Used.
+If a Step label value has been assigned to this step, a script analysis utility will search for all Scripts that reference this label value in a branch operation and then show a list of the Scripts that use this label value.
+- **F9=Cursor cmd**: View the list of values that represent cursor movement actions.
+The values shown in the prompting window could be manually typed into the String to Send field, but errors can be avoided by positioning the cursor over the desired value and then pressing **Enter** to insert the control sequence into the String to Send field where the cursor was located as **F9** was pressed.
+Do not add space characters before or after the cursor movement characters, unless space characters are desired in either of the data entry fields (or field locations) that surround the cursor movement instruction.
+(Function key **F9** has a different purpose on display format B.)
+- **F10=Capt Defn**: This function key causes a branch into the Agent master file maintenance where a Capture Data Application can be selected.
+During this logic branching it is possible to register new Capture Data Application IDs and the Capture Data and Response Rules that are linked to that Application ID.
+(Refer to [Data Capture and Response Rules](./operations.md#data-capture-and-response-rules) for instructions about creating and linking Screen Capture defintions.)
+- **F11**: View the list of supported Function Key mnemonic names that are valid for the Function to Send key.
+It is allowed to manually type these (mostly) obvious Function Key names.

+#### Functions - unique to display format B
+- **F9=Comp rule**: View the list of values that are supported for the Top/Bottom Control strings comparison rule.
+These are boolean comparison operators.
+They may be typed into the "Compare rule" fields, or they can be selected from the prompting window.
+(Function key **F9** has a different purpose on display format A.)

 ### Discussion of Receive Timer Override